 Route: Seoul to Busan

 After checking out Seoul, travel one of the country’s original railway routes by catching the southward-bound Gyeongbu line from the capital.
 If you’re in need of some shopping, get off at Daegu and stroll the streets, aptly named according to which items can be found in them.
 Don’t miss Herbal Medicine Street to get a sense of the city’s historical legacy as a medical epicenter.
-Continue your journey onwards to Busan, the end of the line and where the southwestern edge of Korea meets the East Sea (Sea of Japan).
+Continue your journey onwards to Busan, the end of the line and where the southwestern edge of Korea meets the Sea of Japan.

 5. Northwestern Europe — Eurostar